-Weymouth has a number of good breakfast spots, and the Mad Hatter Cafe is definitely one of the best, if not the best (Niko's in East Weymouth is up there as well), and its easy parking, friendly service, and decent prices are all big pluses.
-It may not look like much of anything from the outside, but this little Irish eatery is one of those places that almost exclusively gets repeat visitors, which should tell you a little something about its reputation in the local area.
+Weymouth has a number of good breakfast spots, and the Mad Hatter Cafe was always one of the best, if not the best, and now, with the restaurant coming to a new space and focusing on lunch and dinner as well, there is even more reason to come to this Irish eatery.
+Indeed, the Mad Hatter continues to be one of those places that almost exclusively gets repeat visitors, which should certainly tell you a little something about its reputation in the local area.